LICE-dev/swane/README.md

 | [graphviz](https://graphviz.org/) | [0.2.2](https://github.com/graphp/graphviz/tree/v0.2.2) | [Linux](https://graphviz.org/download/#linux) - [macOS](https://graphviz.org/download/#mac) |

 > [!WARNING]
 The installation of some of these dependencies can be tricky.
-If you're not handy with Mac or Linux OS we recommend you to use our Wiki (coming soon!) or read the  [Help](#help) section for a full installation guide of each one of these softwares.
+If you're not handy with Mac or Linux OS we recommend you to use our Wiki (coming soon!) or read the [Wiki](https://github.com/LICE-dev/swane/wiki) for a full installation guide of each one of these softwares.

 ### Package/Software Installation Order
 Below the recommend software/package installation order to make sure SWANe works properly: